So, why do you need a portable DAC or headphone amp?

 It’s a close race between the xDSD and the Chord Mojo, but one thing's for sure: iFi's distinctive take on the DAC brings plenty of new ideas to the table.

-The xDSD is certainly eye-catching, with a ribbed metal casing and glossy finish giving a smartly premium look.
+The iFi xDSD is certainly eye-catching, with a ribbed metal casing and glossy finish giving a smartly premium look.
 Out of the box you’ll also get a velvet carry pouch and even some strips of velcro (remember velcro?) to strap the DAC to the back of your smartphone, if you're into that.

 You'll get the most benefit when using the fancier audio formats out there.
 Unlike Mojo, the xDSD supports the hi-res MQA (Master Quality Authenticated) format found on Tidal's Masters tier and the like.
 It's able to play both DSD and PCM audio in their native formats, rather than converting one to the other – and risking further loss – before it reaches your ears.

-Using the DAC gives a sense of this careful control, aided by an analog volume wheel and numerous other settings to truly fine-tune your music, with separate settings for optimized mids (Listen) or frequency-agnostic (Measure) output.
+Using the DAC gives a sense of a careful control, aided by an analog volume wheel and numerous other settings to truly fine-tune your music, with separate settings for optimized mids (Listen) or frequency-agnostic (Measure) output.
 There are even options to gently boost the bass, or turn on the '3D+ Matrix' for a live performance feel – widening the soundstage for a sense of scale and presence beyond usual stereo.

 Some will love the level of control and experimentation this affords them, though others may prefer 'one setting' DACs that don't require as much interference.
 The Chord Mojo (below) is still probably the natural choice for those wanting an industry-standard portable DAC that does the job in as few steps as possible.